 The person installing the wiring is responsible for the correct selection of wiring size and auxiliary components.
-See the Specification Sheet for supply voltage range, frequency, phase and maximum operating current .
+See the Specification Sheet for supply voltage range, frequency, phase, maximum operating current and RCD type.
 Wire the outdoor unit directly from the Electrical Distribution Board.